In line with the Scottish Government move to Phase 3 we are excited to be able to once again welcome visitors.

 What will it cost?

-All paid admission costs will also include a free annual pass, allowing you to revisit as many times as you wish within a 12 month period for no extra cost – this will even give you admission to the full exhibitions when they reopen for no additional charge.
+All paid admission costs will also include a free annual pass, allowing you to revisit as many times as you wish within a 12 month period for no extra cost.

 What are the opening times?